usc-isi-i2/kgtk/docs/KGTK-Installation-Procedure-Details.md

 ### We Recommend Python 3.8

 Some of KGTK's features require Python 3.8 or later.
 As of 12-Oct-2021, Python version 3.8, 3.9, and 3.10 are available.
-We currently devleop and test using Python 3.8, and are not routinely checking for compatability with later versions of Python.
+We currently develop and test using Python 3.8, and are not routinely checking for compatibility with later versions of Python.
 At the present time, we recommend running KGTK on Python 3.8.

-This is not to say that KGTK will not necessarily run on a later version of Python.
+This is not to say that KGTK will fail to run on a later version of Python.
 However, the removal of deprecated features, or unxpected incompatibilities between later releases of Python and KGTK or KGTK's required external modules, may lead to unanticipated problems.
-If your project would like to run KGTK, but you require a later version of Python, please contact the KGTK project for support.
+If your project would like to run KGTK, but you require a later version of Python, please contact the KGTK team.

 ### We Recommand a Virtual Environment